 When used well, a healthy and thoughtful company culture can be the thing that helps finally catapult your brand into a success all its own.
-While every company culture looks different, there are some common factors that all of the most successful culture’s share.
-To help you pinpoint the trends that work—and the ones that don’t—pay attention to what techniques the following companies have used to emphasize their culture and use them to help inspire your own.
+To help you pinpoint the trends that work—and the ones that don’t—here are some of the best company cultures you'll find.
+Pay attention to what techniques each company uses to emphasize their culture and use them to help inspire your own.

 Creating a positive company culture is one of the best things you can do for your business.
 When your employees work in an environment with a clear, positive, and productive culture, then they’ll be better motivated, more creative, and fully committed to helping your brand become the best version of itself it can be.

 While every company’s culture is unique, there’s still value to be found in observing others and seeing how their methods can help you find your own unique brand of success.
-With that in mind, let’s take a look at how the following companies have found a way to emphasize a company culture that is beneficial for employees and customers alike.
+With that in mind, let’s take a look at some of the best company cultures out there right now:

-Despite being one of the most profitable companies out there right now, Netflix still sports one of the most positive and talked-about company cultures.
+Despite being one of the most profitable companies out there right now, Netflix still sports one of the best company cultures (that's also one of the most talked about).
 The streaming company employs around six-thousand people, and yet has still found a way to ensure that they consistently rank among the very best companies to work for.

 A large factor in Netflix’s success in this regard comes from its approach to employee expectations and evaluations.
 Rather than closely monitoring their staff’s productivity and hours, Netflix has abandoned formal performance reviews cross-departmental meetings.
 It’s their belief that these meetings and reviews were too infrequent and surface-level to bring about meaningful results.

 Instead, Netflix has implemented consistent and informal 360-degree reviews where honesty is valued, no one is anonymous, and self-development is prioritized over formal development programs.
-Netflix has developed a company culture that’s contingent not on control, but on employee’s living up to the contextual expectations they’re given.
+Netflix has developed one of the best company cultures because they've built it not on the idea of control, but rather, on employee’s living up to the contextual expectations they’re given.

 What this model does is allow for the individual to thrive in ways that work best for them.
 Things like a formal vacation policy simply don’t exist at Netflix; instead, salaried employees are asked to act in the company’s best interests but are still given the freedom to take time off whenever they feel it’s needed.
 This level of trust in its employees have not only saved Netflix money, but it’s helped them hold onto a high employee retention rate that keeps them moving, engaged, and enthusiastic about the work they’re doing.

-Zappos is another company that’s renowned for its company culture, which is appropriate, considering how seriously the company takes its culture.
+Zappos is another company that’s renowned for being one of the best company cultures of all time, which is appropriate, considering how seriously the company takes its culture.
 For Zappos—an online clothing and shoe retailer—reinforcing their carefully curated culture is paramount, and deciding whether someone would be a good fit into the existing culture makes up about 50% of the reasoning behind hiring—or not hiring—someone.

 Taking it one step further, new employees are even offered $2,000 if they quit within the first week of starting.
 This acts as an incentive for people who aren’t a good fit for the company to move on with no hard feelings.